LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 Some schemas accept either a concrete value or a function that computes that value.
 Use ``addFunctionAsValueAlternative`` to declare this relationship explicitly.
-Inlet owns the callback's internal storage name and associates it with the concrete field's public name:
+The callback and concrete form share one public input name:

 .. code-block:: C++